-10.01 Employees requested to work in excess of the normal daily full shift hours as outlined in Article 9.02, or who are requested to work on their scheduled off-duty days shall be paid:

-- 1) One-and-one-half times (11⁄2 x) the employee's regular hourly rate for the first four (4) hours in excess of eight (8) hours per day or forty (40) hours per week, and double-time (2x) thereafter. - 2) Full-time employees who are required to work on their scheduled days off shall be paid at time-and-one-half ($1\frac{1}{2}$ x) for the first four (4) hours and double-time thereafter. - 10.02 An employee scheduled to work on a statutory holiday which calls for a premium rate of pay as provided at Article 11, Statutory Holidays, and who works overtime, shall be paid overtime at the rate of time-and-one-half $(1\frac{1}{2}x)$ the premium statutory holiday rate of pay for all hours worked beyond eight (8) hours in that day. - 10.03 Overtime shall be compensated either in cash or time off.
+- 10.01 Employees requested to work in excess of the normal daily full shift hours as outlined in Article 9.02, or who are requested to work on their scheduled off-duty days shall be paid: - 1) One-and-one-half times (11⁄2 x) the employee's regular hourly rate for the first four (4) hours in excess of eight (8) hours per day or forty (40) hours per week, and double-time (2x) thereafter. - 2) Full-time employees who have worked their full weekly shift rotation and who are required to work on their scheduled days off shall be paid at time-and-one-half (11⁄2 x) for the first four (4) hours and double-time (2x) thereafter. - 10.02 An employee scheduled to work on a statutory holiday which calls for a premium rate of pay as provided at Article 11,

+Statutory Holidays, and who works overtime, shall be paid overtime at the rate of time-and-one-half $(1\frac{1}{2} x)$ the premium statutory holiday rate of pay for all hours worked beyond eight (8) hours in that day.

+- 10.03 Overtime shall be compensated either in cash or time off.
 This must be specified in writing to the Care Manager by the employee by the end of the current pay period, and if not done so, will be compensated by cash.
 Time off shall be scheduled at a mutually agreeable time.
-Overtime shall be paid on the pay day following the pay period in which it was earned.

-10.04 When an employee is requested to work a minimum of two (2) hours after their regularly scheduled shift, they will be entitled to a fifteen (15) minute paid break between the shifts.
-If the overtime extends to beyond three (3) hours, the employee shall receive breaks in accordance with Article 9.03.

-10.05 When an employee is requested to work overtime before or after their regularly scheduled shift, or on a scheduled day off, the employee may decline to work such overtime except in cases of emergency.

-Emergency defined:

-Means fire, flood, epidemic as declared by a Health Authority, civil unrest or insurrection, act of war or any other force majeure.

-10.06 An employee required to work additional hours adjoining their regular shift, shall be entitled to eight (8) clear hours between the end of the overtime work and the start of their next regular shift.
-If eight (8) clear hours of time off are not provided, overtime rates shall apply to all hours worked on the next regular shift.

-10.07 Overtime shall be offered in order of seniority.
+Overtime shall be paid on the pay day following the pay period in which it was earned. - 10.04 When an employee is requested to work a minimum of two (2) hours after their regularly scheduled shift, they will be entitled to a fifteen (15) minute paid break between the shifts.
+If the overtime extends to beyond three (3) hours, the employee shall receive breaks in accordance with Article 9.03. - 10.05 When an employee is requested to work overtime before or after their regularly scheduled shift, or on a scheduled day off, the employee may decline to work such overtime except in cases of emergency. - 10.06 An employee required to work additional hours adjoining their regular shift, shall be entitled to eight (8) clear hours between the end of the overtime work and the start of their next regular shift.
+If eight (8) clear hours of time off are not provided, overtime rates shall apply to all hours worked on the next regular shift. - 10.07 Overtime shall be offered in order of seniority.